zendesk/ruby-kafka/README.md

 That is, once `#deliver_messages` returns we can be sure that Kafka has received the message.
 Note that there are some big caveats here:

-- Depending on how your topic is configured the message could still be lost by Kafka.
+- Depending on how your cluster and topic is configured the message could still be lost by Kafka.
 - If you configure the producer to not require acknowledgements from the Kafka brokers by setting `required_acks` to zero there is no guarantee that the messsage will ever make it to a Kafka broker.
 - If you use the asynchronous producer there's no guarantee that messages will have been delivered after `#deliver_messages` returns.
 A way of blocking until a message has been delivered with the asynchronous producer may be implemented in the future.